-Talk with your health care provider about your risk factors for kidney cancer.
-If you have a family history of kidney cancer or other disorders associated with the disease, you may want to consider genetic testing and kidney cancer screening.
+Talk with your healthcare provider about your risk factors for kidney cancer.
+If you have a family history of kidney cancer or other disorders linked with the disease, you may want to consider genetic testing and kidney cancer screening.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR